Book A Speaker

 Medical Practices of the Civil War

-Through PowerPoint and the reproduction of 19th-century medical equipment, this program will examine medical practices of the Civil War, highlighting the causes of disease, the organization of the hospital system, the treatment of wounded soldiers, and the contributions of medical personnel.
+This program will examine medical practices during the Civil War through PowerPoint and the reproduction of 19th-century medical equipment.
+It will highlight the causes of disease, the organization of the hospital system, the treatment of wounded soldiers, and the contributions of medical personnel.

 From Belles to Battleaxes: Women of Civil War Richmond